 Hansa-Park Sierksdorf is Germany’s only theme park by the sea.
 If you want to visit the park by the bay of Lübeck, be sure to allow for plenty of time: With 125 attractions spread across eleven themed areas and 460,000 square metres, it would take a mammoth effort to fit everything into a single afternoon.
 While the Thrill Rides area lives up to its name, it is contrasted by attractions like the relaxing Flower Magic boat tour in the Old-Time Fun Fair area.
 Elaborate shows, such as the Varieté Theater, further supplement the vast range of attractions.

 Adventure Land is the place for speed freaks, with rides like the Crazy Mine rollercoaster that whizzes past mining scenes and plunges into pitch-black shafts.
-Things also take a dark turn with the Curse of Novgorod rollercoaster in the Lumberjacks’ Camp, and only the most courageous should pass through The Realms of the North.
+Things also take a dark turn with the Escape of Novgorod rollercoaster in the Lumberjacks’ Camp, and only the most courageous should pass through The Realms of the North.
 The reverse free fall from a height of more than 60 meters on The Oath of Kärnan is unique worldwide.
 The XXL Reverse Free Fall was recently added, which doubles the fall speed.
-And with rollercoasters like Nessie or the Racing Roland, the Thrill Rides area doesn’t disappoint.
+And with rollercoasters like Nessie or the Royal Scotsman, the Thrill Rides area doesn’t disappoint.

 (Time) traveling to foreign cultures